shiming-chen/ZSLViT/README.md

 # ZSLViT

-This repository contains the training and testing code for the CVPR'24 paper titled with  "***Progressive Semantic-Guided Vision Transformer for  Zero-Shot Learningg***".
+This repository contains the training and testing code for the CVPR'24 paper titled with  "***Progressive Semantic-Guided Vision Transformer for  Zero-Shot Learning***".

 ## Requirements